 boat wakes.
 Fill material was placed above the riprap to repair the eroded e was hydroseeded in an effort to minimize future erosion.
-Aside from at were planted in 2013, repair efforts have been successful and levee condition.
+Willows were ap in 2013.
+Repair efforts have been successful and levee appears to be

 Appendix A Photos